phucnt31/mern-jobify/README.md

 ## Introduction

 - Welcome to Jobify application.
 This application provides users with a platform to track and manage their applied jobs.
-Users can perform CRUD (Create, Read, Update, Delete) operations on their applied jobs, utilize search and sort functionality, and gain insights into their job application statistics through visual charts.
-Additionally, users can update their profile information and toggle the application's theme.
+To access the full functionality of the application, users are required to register and log in.
+However, if users prefer not to register, they can still explore the application to some extent using the "Explore The App" option, although certain functions will be limited.
+Once logged in or exploring as a guest, users can perform CRUD (Create, Read, Update, Delete) operations on their applied jobs, utilize search and sort functionality, and gain insights into their job application statistics through visual charts.
+Additionally, users can update their profile information and customize the application's theme.

 #### Complete App